Pexers/CS-fundamentals/Development/Methodologies.md

 - **Customers**: individuals who receive or purchase a product or service.
 A customer should have the ability to buy or rate this product or service.
 The feedback is frequently used to improve organizational processes and set requirements.

 ## 1. Waterfall
 When it comes to software development, Waterfall is the most traditional and sequential choice.
-Although it’s usually viewed as an outdated method, it’s helpful to understand its structure to better appreciate the flexibility of more modern methodologies.
+Although it's usually viewed as an outdated method, it's helpful to understand its structure to better appreciate the flexibility of more modern methodologies.

 Waterfall requires plenty of structure and documentation up front.
 It is divided into self-contained stages.
-The first stage is vital, requiring a full understanding by both developers and stakeholders of the project’s demands and scope before anything begins.
+The first stage is vital, requiring a full understanding by both developers and stakeholders of the project's demands and scope before anything begins.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/47757441/211622541-7b499331-472e-4a0f-8e1b-a20856d2ffc1.png" width="440">
 </p>